Madrid beats Atlético in shootout, wins Spanish Super Cup

 Atlético’s Saul Ñíguez missed his first penalty and Madrid goalkeeper Thibaut Courtois blocked the second attempt by Thomas Partey.
 Kieran Trippier converted for Atlético.

 “I had studied their penalty-takers before,” Courtois said.
-“I knew where Thomas was going to shoot.”
+“I knew where Thomas was going to shoot.
+It was a good save because he struck it hard.”

-Madrid played the final five minutes of added time with 10 men after Federico Valverde was shown a direct red for fouling Álvaro Morata when he only had Courtois to beat.
+Madrid played the final five minutes of added time with 10 men after Federico Valverde was shown a direct red for fouling Álvaro Morata when he had only Courtois to beat.

+“The most important play was the one by Valverde, who stopped us from having a chance that could have decided the match,” Atlético coach Diego Simeone said.
+“He won the match.”

-Madrid also beat Atlético on penalties in the 2016 Champions League final.
+For Atlético it was another loss in a final against a bitter rival.
+Madrid beat Atlético on penalties in the 2016 Champions League final, and had won in extra time in the 2014 Champions League final.
+Atlético got some revenge by beating Madrid in the 2018 European Super Cup.

 Few Spanish fans traveled to the matches played thousands of miles from home with the crowd at King Abdullah stadium largely supporting Madrid.
 The final featured more missed passes and fouls than scoring opportunities until late in added extra time.
 Regular time saw glaring misses by Valverde and Atlético forward João Félix.